 You studied electronics in high-school, how has this knowledge helped you in the studio?

 This is how it helped me; I’m really good at troubleshooting issues and figuring out why something doesn’t work.
 Back when I was in live sound we would have very large and complicated audio system sometimes.
 When you were doing a tv-show or a festival you may have a 400 point all xlr patch bay for cross patching and all this stuff for multiple rigs to go here and there.
 You have video and audios plots, monitor splits and you have to know how to work all those things out.
 In the studio, we have a little tech shop and if a piece of gear is not working I’ll try to see if I can fix it.

-Could you recommend any fairly easy-to-grasp electronic concept beginners should learn so it doesn’t become overwhelming?
+Could you recommend any easy-to-grasp electronic concept beginners should learn so it doesn’t become overwhelming?

 It does get overwhelming pretty fast, to be honest.
-But my grandfather who was a self-taught electronic genius, although but from a different time with tubes and stuff, gave me a set of books of basic electronics.
-It was about 6 books made by RCA and they were manuals for the first year of electronics for Navy signalmen in the 1950-60’s, mostly about tubes, but I learned a lot from them.
+But my grandfather who was a self-taught electronic genius, from a different time with tubes and stuff, gave me a set of books of basic electronics.
+It was about 6 books made by RCA.
+They were manuals for the first year of electronics for Navy signalmen in the 1950-60’s.
+Mostly about tubes, but I learned a lot from them.

 There is a great book which I tell all of our interns to get.
 It’s called Modern Recording Techniques by John M. Woram and it came out 1976.
 It’s awesome because it’s all about tape and analogue technology.
 It’s such a good basic book on recording at its core level, which is still the same.
 It’s a really great book.